PhilipDaniels/rmule/README.md

   /455, root user check, skipped for now
   /503 start to create data structures: CStatistics, CClientList, CFriendList, CSearchList etc.

+[ ] Fix the exit code in parse_args
+[ ] Consider using r2d2-sqlite for connection pooling.
+Remove the
+    stored connection in the ConfigurationManager.
+    [ ] Created a pooled connection type which can be used as a param so that a connection can be passed in, but generated if None is passed - enables connection reuse.
+[ ] Signal handling
+[ ] Connect to server
+[ ] Run a search
+[ ] Allow multiple temp dirs.
+To point to the same location [ ] Delete temp db if it becomes empty

 Split
 =====
 # rmule